Muhammadfaisal39/financial-data-predictor/README.md

 ## 🔮 Future Improvements

-- Add more ML models (Random Forest, LSTM Neural Network)
+- Add LSTM Neural Network for time-series specific predictions
 - Predict multiple stocks simultaneously
-- Build an interactive dashboard
+- Build an interactive dashboard with real-time data
 - Include sentiment analysis from financial news
+- Deploy as a web application
 ---

 ## 👨‍💻 About the Author